dotnet/corefx/Documentation/project-docs/standard-platform.md

 - If a library targets .NET Platform Standard version 1.3, it can *only* run on .NET Framework 4.6 or later, Universal Windows Platform 10 (UWP), DNX Core 5.0 and Mono/Xamarin platforms.
 - If a library targets .NET Platform Standard version 1.3, it can consume libraries from all previous .NET Platform Standard versions (1.2, 1.1, 1.0).
 - The earliest .NET Framework to support a .NET Platform Standard version is .NET Framework 4.5.
-This is because the new portable API surface area (aka **System.Runtime** based surface area) that is used as the foundation for .NET Platform Standard only became available in that version of .NET Framework.
+This is because the new portable API surface area (aka **System.Runtime** based surface area) that is used as the foundation for the .NET Platform Standard only became available in that version of .NET Framework.
 Targeting .NET Framework <= 4.0 requires cross-compilation.
 - Each .NET Platform Standard version enables more API surface, which means it's available on fewer platforms.
 As the platforms update, their newer versions jump up into newer .NET Platform Standard versions.
 - Platforms which have stopped updating -- like Silverlight on Windows Phone -- will only ever be available in the earliest .NET Platform Standard versions.

 ### Portable Profiles

-PCL projects will be able to consume packages built for .NET Platform Standard (dotnet5.x) but not vice versa.
+PCL projects will be able to consume packages built for .NET Platform Standard (netstandard1.x) but not vice versa.
 The table below outlines the mapping of PCL portable profiles to the supported .NET Platform Standard version.

 | Profile | .NET Platform Standard version |
 | ---------| --------------- |